-- Examples of local features: - -Local orientation, motion, curvature, color, symmetry, phase... - How local is local? - What locality is best depends on the signal (E.g. brick wall at coarse scale and fine scale) - -For better generality one needs to try several choices of locality in parallel (LE2)
+- Examples of local features: - -Local orientation, motion, curvature, color, symmetry, phase, and their histograms. - How local is local? - What locality is best depends on the signal (E.g. brick wall at coarse scale and fine scale) - -For better generality one needs to try several choices of locality in parallel (LE2)

-- A local signal which is i1D has a natural notion of orientation - The signal is constant in all directions which are orthogonal to the vector n
+- A local signal which is i1D has a natural notion of orientation - The signal is constant in all directions which are orthogonal to the vector n - Histogram is called HOG (histogram of oriented gradients)